MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-7-clean-up-resources.md

 # Real-Time Intelligence tutorial part 7: Clean up resources

 > [!NOTE]
 > This tutorial is part of a series.
-For the previous section, see:  [Tutorial part 6: Build a Power BI report](tutorial-6-build-report.md).
+For the previous section, see:

 ## Clean up resources